adonisjs/v5-docs/content/guides/digging-deeper/route-model-binding.md

 - Similarly, the value of the second param will be used to query the second typed hinted model (i.e., Comment).

 :::note
 The params and models are connected using the order they appear and not the name.
-This is because TypeScript decorators have no way to know the names of the arguments accepted by a method.
+This is because TypeScript decorators cannot know the names of the arguments accepted by a method.
 :::

 ```ts